officer47p/object-to-array/README.md

 # PLEASE REMEMBER :
 You can't have keys that have multi values, I mean:<br/>
 var myobj = { fullName: ["jack", "Ericson"]}   // Will not work
+# Installation :
+You can use the function inside the index.js file for using in browsers or download the package by npm
 # Example Code :

 var obarr = require("object-to-array-converter");